-Whoever said “good things come to those who wait” clearly has never met my homemade chicken marsala.
+- Done in 30 minutes.
+Whoever said “good things come to those who wait” clearly has never met my recipe for chicken marsala.
 There’s hardly any waiting, and it’s SO good.
 All you need for this quick and easy, ultra delicious chicken dinner is a handful of tasty ingredients, 30 minutes, and a skillet.

-This is one of my many favorite chicken recipes, perfect as a quick weeknight entree or cozy dinner for two.
+- Great for any occasion.
+This is one of my many favorite easy chicken recipes, perfect as a quick weeknight entree or cozy dinner for two.
 It’s also one of my never-fail, go-to dinners for entertaining and holiday parties.
 After each filling and satisfying meal, I feel like success in the kitchen was definitely accomplished.

 What Is Chicken Marsala?